Bumble bees and honey bee abundances collected in agricultural landscapes with and without flower strips and honey bee hives

 Creator/Principal investigator(s)

-Riccardo Bommarco - Swedish University of Agricultural Sciences, Ecology orcid
+Riccardo Bommarco - Swedish University of Agricultural Sciences, Department of Ecology orcid

 Description